discordeno/discordeno/docs/content/faq.md

 ## How Stable Is Discordeno?

 One of the biggest issues with almost every library(I have used) is stability.
-None of the libraries gave much love and attention to Typescript developers the way it deserves.
-Sometimes TS projects would break because breaking changes to typings did not make a MAJOR bump so TS bots in production would break.
+None of the libraries gave much love and attention to TypeScript developers the way it deserves.
+Sometimes TypeScript projects would break because breaking changes to typings did not make a MAJOR bump so TypeScript bots in production would break.
 Sometimes I was personally maintaing the typings because no one else was for that lib.
 Some libs were pre 1.0 and didn't even have a stable branch/version where I would not have to worry about breaking changes.

 This is why I made it one of my foundational goals of this library to have the best stability for TypeScript developers.
 No matter how small, a breaking change is a breaking change when it affects the public API.
 I could care less if we end up at version 500.
 Being afraid to bump a MAJOR because it's a small change or a typing change is a terrible decision as a library maintainer and destroys the experience for end users.
 Discordeno provides 2 separate versioning systems to provide you as much flexibility and stability as you like.